SreyasPatnaik/SreyasPatnaik/README.md

 - 👋 Hi, I’m SreyasPatnaik
-- 👀 I’m interested in block chain devloping
+- 👀 I’m interested in Web Devloping.
-- 🌱 I’m currently learning all the coding languages
+- 🌱 I'm good at HTML, CSS, JS and currently i'm learning react js and node js ...
 - 📫 I'm a student in B-Tech

 <!---